vangj/py-bbn/docs/source/pybbn.gaussian.rst

 Inference
 ---------

-Use this package to do inference in Gaussian Bayesian Belief Networks.
+Use this module to do inference in Gaussian Bayesian Belief Networks.

 .. automodule:: pybbn.gaussian.inference
     :members: